-Trapani ferries connect Sicily with France, Aegadian Islands, Pantelleria Island, Ustica Island & Italy with crossings available to Toulon & Nice (in France), Favignana, Levanzo & Marettimo (in Aegadian Islands), Pantelleria (in Pantelleria Island), Ustica (in Ustica Island) & Naples Beverello (in Italy).
-Trapani Ferry crossings are operated by Corsica Sardinia Ferries & Liberty Lines Fast Ferries and depending on time of year you’ll find a choice of up to 42 ferry crossings daily.
+Trapani ferries connect Sicily with France, Aegadian Islands, Pantelleria Island & Ustica Island with crossings available to Toulon & Nice (in France), Favignana, Levanzo & Marettimo (in Aegadian Islands), Pantelleria (in Pantelleria Island) & Ustica (in Ustica Island).
+Trapani Ferry crossings are operated by Corsica Ferries & Liberty Lines Fast Ferries and depending on time of year you’ll find a choice of up to 38 ferry crossings daily.

 Trapani is a city in the west coast of Sicily in Italy.
 It is the capital of the Province of Trapani.